UR Nursing Makes Big Move in U.S. News Rankings

 By Patrick Broadwater

-The top-ranked program in Upstate New York, the UR School of Nursing is one of only three institutions in the state — and the only one outside of New York City — ranked in the top 50 for both master’s and doctoral programs.
+The UR School of Nursing’s doctor of nursing practice program ranked No. 40 in 2021, keeping the school as one of only three institutions in the state — and the only one outside of New York City — ranked in the top 40 for both master’s and doctoral programs.

-The U.S. News rankings are conducted annually, and each school’s overall score is based on indicators in the following categories: peer assessments provided by nursing school deans, student selectivity and program size, faculty resources, and research activity.
+The U.S. News rankings are conducted annually, and each school’s overall score is based on indicators in categories such as: student selectivity and program size, faculty resources, and research activity.
+The largest factor in the ranking is peer assessments provided by nursing school deans.
 Additional information on the nursing program rankings can be found at www.usnews.com.